Symmetric webs, Jones-Wenzl recursions and $q$-Howe duality: The proofs

 where we repeatedly split a $k$-labeled edge until all of the top and bottom edges have label $1$.
-The rightmost picture above is a shorthand notation for $\mathcal{JW}_k$ where we view the ``doubled'' line as encoding the coefficient $\frac{1}{[k]!}$. \end{defn}
+The rightmost picture above is a shorthand notation for $\mathcal{JW}_k$ where the ``doubled'' line should encode the coefficient $\frac{1}{[k]!}$. \end{definition}

 We need the following lemmata.